-Policy The policy must set out processes for ensuring compliance with: content your obligation to assess whether a contract or credit limit increase is unsuitable (s128); and requirements • the requirement to assess a contract as being unsuitable in certain circumstances (s131).
+i abie 5.
+Req unements for an unsultability assessment policy Policy content requirements The policy must set out processes for ensuring compliance with: • your obligation to assess whether a contract or credit limit increase is unsuitable (s128); and requirements • the requirement to assess a contract as being unsuitable in certain circumstances (s131).
 You must ensure that, if the policy is followed, it is likely that you would comply with s128 and 131: s133BXG.
 Policy review You must conduct regular reviews of your unsuitability assessment policy. requirements When determining the frequency of review, you should have regard to the purpose of the unsuitability assessment policy in facilitating compliance with s128 and 131: reg 28HAF(2).
 This means you should review and update the policy when events or circumstances suggest that the policy is no longer effective.
-As part of the review, you need to: · assess whether your policy has been and will continue to be one that, if followed, makes it reasonably likely that you will comply with s128 and 131; and · identify any changes to the policy that would make it more likely to ensure compliance, if followed: reg 28HAF(3).
+As part of the review, you need to: assess whether your policy has been and will continue to be one that, if followed, makes it reasonably likely that you will comply with s128 and 131; and identify any changes to the policy that would make it more likely to ensure compliance, if followed: reg 28HAF(3).
 You must look at evidence that you reasonably believe to be accurate and that provides an appropriate basis for assessing the policy and identifying any changes to the policy that are necessary: reg 28HAF(4).
 When conducting a review, you should consider, at a minimum, the rates at which debts are being partially or fully written off, measures of the rates of arrears, relevant complaints data (both under internal and external dispute resolution processes), and hardship data.
 Note: See the Explanatory Statement, p.
-10. Updating the If you identify changes that would better facilitate compliance, you must ensure the policy is policy revised to incorporate those changes as soon as practicable: reg 28HAF(5).
+11. Updating the policy If you identify changes that would better facilitate compliance, you must ensure the policy is revised to incorporate those changes as soon as practicable: reg 28HAF(5).
+Note: If you identify a breach in the course of reviewing or updating your unsuitability assessment policy, see Regulatory Guide 78 Breach reporting by AFS licensees and credit licensees (RG 78) for guidance on your obligation to report breaches to ASIC.